MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/troubleshoot-servicenow-knowledge-connector.md

 1. **Check table access permissions:** If you see a forbidden or unauthorized response in connection status, check if the service account has the required access to the tables mentioned in [Step 2: Data Source Settings](/MicrosoftSearch/servicenow-knowledge-connector/#2-data-source-settings).
 Check whether the service account has 'read' access to all the tables in the column.

 2. **Change in Account password:** The ServiceNow Knowledge Microsoft Graph connector uses an access token fetched on behalf of the service account for the crawl.
 The access token refreshes every 12 hours.
 Ensure that the service account password isn't changed after publishing the connection.
-You may need to reauthenticate the connection if there's a change in password.
+You may need to reauthenticate the connection if there's a change in the password.

 3. **Check if the ServiceNow instance is behind a firewall:** The Microsoft Graph Connector may not be able to reach your ServiceNow instance if it is behind a network firewall.
 You need to explicitly allow access to the connector service.
 You can find the public IP address range of the connector service in this table.
 Based on your tenant region, add it to your ServiceNow instance network allow list.